JASigning Platform Issues

 JASigning applets may work with browsers other than those mentioned below, but our testing in such cases is at best limited.
 Let us know!

-JASigning web applets should work with Safari, Firefox, Opera, Chrome, and Internet Explorer.
+JASigning web applets should work with Safari.

 Safari will block applets by default but clicking on the avatar display area will allow the applet plug-in to be enabled.
-Safari 7 imposes a safe mode which blocks access to the local disk even though requested by the Java security settings.
+Safari 7 and later impose a safe mode which blocks access to the local disk even though requested by the Java security settings.
 JASigning will operate in safe mode but will operate more slowly and will not work so well offline as a local cache will be disabled.
 The Safari Security preferences can be used to disable safe mode for JASigning applets, allowing the local cache to be used.

 If GateKeeper is active, launching of applications will be blocked.
 See the Platforms section above.
 Even if GateKeeper is disabled: Safari does not consider Java Web Start to be safe so JNLP files may be downloaded to a temporary area and can only be launched by clicking on the icon for the downloaded file in the Downloads window; JNLP files for applications can be downloaded and launched from Chrome but a warning suggests that JNLP files can be harmful.